Voodoo30fps/modern-javascript-from-the-beginning/README.md

-Traversy Media - Modern JavaScript From the Begining
+## Traversy Media - Modern JavaScript From the Begining

-Every project has its own sepparate folder
+#### Every project has its own separate folder

 *Only microposts project requires npm (for babel webpack and json server)